Facebook and Instagram users report widespread outages, with many unable to log in

 Facebook and Instagram users are reporting widespread issues, with many saying they were booted out of the social media platforms and are now unable to log back in.

-DownDetector, a site that monitors internet service outages, said it has received more than 350,000 reports of problems with Facebook and more than 50,000 reported problems with Instagram as of 10:30 a.m.
+DownDetector, a site that monitors internet service outages, said it has received more than 500,000 reports of problems by U.S. Facebook users and more than 70,000 reported problems with Instagram as of about 10:30 a.m.
 ET.

-Meta, the parent of Facebook and Instagram, didn't immediately return a request for comment.
+The most frequently reported problems were with logging into the Facebook app and issues with the Instagram app, according to DownDetector.

+"We're aware people are having trouble accessing our service," Meta spokesman Andy Stone wrote on X, the former Twitter.
+"We are working on this now."

+Facebook has more than 2 billion daily active users worldwide, according to Meta.

 —This is a developing story and will be updated.